looker-open-source/sdk-codegen/typescript/looker/README.md

 Almost all requests to Looker's API require an access token.
 This token is established when the `login` endpoint is called with correct API3 credentials for `client_id` and `client_secret`.
 When `login` is successful, the user whose API3 credentials are provided is considered the active user.
 For this discussion of `NodeSession`, we'll call this user the **API User**.

-The `settings` provided to the `NodeSession` class include the base URL for the Looker instance, and the API3 credentials.
+The `settings` provided to the `NodeSession` class include the base URL for the Looker instance and the desired API version.
 When API requests are made, if the auth session is not yet established, `NodeSession` will automatically authenticate the **API User**.
 The `NodeSession` also directly support logging in as another user, usually called `sudo as` another user in the Looker browser application.

 API users with appropriate permissions can `sudo` as another user by specifying a specific user ID in the `NodeSession.login()` method.
 Only one user can be impersonated at a time via `NodeSession`.
 When a `sudo` session is active, all SDK methods will be processed as that user.